inai simple cantik

 Frequently Asked Questions About Simple Henna Art

-Is ‘black henna’ safe to use, and no, absolutely not.
-It contains a harsh chemical dye (PPD) that can cause severe skin reactions and scarring.
+Black henna?
+No, absolutely not.
+It contains PPD, a harsh chemical dye that triggers severe skin reactions and scarring.
+Don’t use it.

 Always use 100% natural henna.